webix-hub/docs/data/desktop/data_loading.md

 Data Loading
 ===================

-After a data component has been inited, you need to populate it with data in any of supported [formats](desktop/data_types.md): JSON, XML, CSV, JSArray, HTMLtable.
+After a data component has been initialized, you need to populate it with data in any of supported [formats](desktop/data_types.md): JSON, XML, CSV, JSArray, HTMLtable.

 There we have two major possibilities that are true for all the data components.